Egholm, Lejre Municipality: Surroundings

 The estate has a total area of 570 hectares and comprises Egholm Skov.
 Egholm Skovgård and Egholm Møllegård are located close by.
 The forest contains two burial mounds from the Bronze Age.
 Some of the buildings are operated as an equestrian centre.

 Egholm Arms Museum

 Egholm Museum was inaugurated in 2012 and features Ole Falck's extensive collection of firearms and accoutrements.
 The museum starts with a display of exhibits about Danish and German soldiers and material from the occupation of Denmark during World War II.
 It is followed by exhibitions about the British, Russian and American troops.
 The section on World War II ends with an exhibition about the Danish resistance movement.
 The next section of the museum is dedicated to the Wild West.
 Exhibits include a stagecoach, a stuffed bison, antique weapons and artifacts from that time.
 There is also a large collection of hunting weapons and equipment with a poacher's home and various weapons used for poaching.
 The museum is also home to a collection of historic arms dating back to the 17th century.
-The collection also comprises a number of curiosities, such as the flag from Adolf Hitler's bunker in Berlin, Saddam Hussein's revolver and gas masks for horses.